RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 So how does this cause your program to lockup?

 1. One of the threads acquires the lock and prints
 2. Then the alarm goes off, dropping into the handler which switches the context to the scheduler
 3. The scheduler tries to print a status message, but before the message can be printed it must first acquire the lock.
 So it waits.
 4. Unfortunately because it is waiting, it can't actually switch to another thread, meaning that thread from #1 will never run again.
     The lock can never be freed.

-**** Ok, how can we solve this?
+1. Ok, how can we solve this?

     There are a couple solutions, none of them super satisfactory:

     1. Have all thread code mask alarms before every print, then reenable it afterword
     2. Write your own version of printf that does #1, and then make your call to that version of printf rather than the regular one (this is moderately annoying to do with a function like printf that takes a variable number of arguments)
     3. Never do any printing in your scheduler

     Of these, #3 is probably what I would do.
 But this won't turn out to matter because of a completely different issue (Weird Printing, below).

-**** I have a problem with lockups but not the one mentioned here
+2. I have a problem with lockups but not the one mentioned here

     That probably indicates a bug in your threading code.
 You should fix that.
 I recommend using GDB to figure out where things are stuck.

+<a id="orgfacc0f2"></a>

-** Standalone 1: Weird printing
+## Standalone 1: Weird printing

 This is caused by a major limitation in our threading system.